Comparisons (EX)

 - Click Add Comparison.

-- Check Include Page Filters if you want the filters on the dashboard pages to apply to the comparisons.
+- Check Include page filters and user permissions if you want the filters on the dashboard pages to apply to the comparisons.
+Please note that checking this option will also apply the user’s dashboard permissions.
 If you want this comparison to stay static, keep this option unchecked.

 - Name the comparison.
 This will be the name that shows up on widgets.